-Follow Old faithful with @GeyserNPS on Twitter.
-This feed offers predictions for the eruption of Old Faithful Geyser ± 10 minutes through out the day.
+Old Faithful has its own following @GeyserNPS on Twitter.
+This feed offers predictions for the eruption of Old Faithful Geyser ± 10 minutes throughout the day.

-Videos and podcasts • Plan your visit, customize your guide to the park, or learn more about Yellowstone's attractions and treasures through online videos available on the park website, on the YellowstoneNPS YouTube channel, or free from iTunes.
+Videos and podcasts • Learn about Yellowstone's treasures through videos available on the park website, the YellowstoneNPS YouTube channel, or free from iTunes.

-- Visiting Yellowstone: A series of orientation videos. - Exploring Yellowstone: Park Ranger Orville Bach takes you on a tour of the Upper Geyser Basin, home to Old Faithful Geyser. - Inside Yellowstone: Short ranger talks on park features and processes. - Yellowstone InDepth: Major park questions and issues discussed by park rangers, scientists, historians, and visitors.
+- Minute out in it: video shorts of the special sights and sounds of Yellowstone. - Visiting Yellowstone: A series of orientation videos. - Exploring Yellowstone: Ranger Bach takes you on a tour of the Upper Geyser Basin, home to Old Faithful Geyser. - Inside Yellowstone: Short ranger talks on park features and processes. - Yellowstone InDepth: Major park issues are discussed by park rangers, scientists, historians, and visitors.